-is a traditional Hawaiian “pudding” made from the taro root.
-It was a main source of carbohydrate for the native Hawaiians.
+Is a traditional Hawaiian “pudding” made from the taro root that was a main source of carbohydrate for the native Hawaiians.
 Poi is typically served at a Luau but you can also buy it at local supermarkets like KTA.

-consists of fish and pork wrapped in taro and ti leaves and smoked in an underground emu oven.
+Consists of fish and pork wrapped in taro and ti leaves and smoked in an underground emu oven.
 Delicious but cumbersome to make yourself.
 Available at local restaurants and supermarkets such as KTA.

 Kālua is a traditional Hawaiian cooking method that utilizes an emu, or underground oven.
 The word kālua literally means “to cook in an underground oven” and also describes the flavor of food cooked in this manner.
 Kalua pig is traditionally served at Hawaiian Luaus but is omnipresent on the island as part of breakfast, plate lunch (e.g. at L&L) or at a buffet.

-is a traditional Hawaiian dessert made from coconut milk and cornstarch.
+Is a traditional Hawaiian dessert made from coconut milk and cornstarch.
 Available in most supermarkets and restaurants.

 is a favorite local style dish with steamed rice, a hamburger patty, fried egg and brown gravy.
 Guaranteed to get you through the day!
 You can get this almost everywhere on the island but we’d like to distinguish Cafe 100 in Hilo and the Tex drive-in in Honoka’a for extra taste loco moco’s!

 Huli means ‘to turn’ in the Hawaiian language, and it is a great description of these chickens.
 They are roasted golden brown over a grill while they are continuously turned.
 We like to get our chickens at the farmers market.

 are Portuguese sugared and fried balls of fluffy yeast dough.
 Tex Drive Inn in Hanoka’a serves (according to us) the best malasadas on the Big Island, with a close second place for the Punalu’u bake shop.